500 mg/800 mg/1000 mg, film-coated tablet

-Children 10 years of age and older and adolescents may take DIAFORMINE alone or with insulin.
+Children aged 10 years and over and adolescents may take DIAFORMINE alone or with insulin.

 > DOSAGE AND ADMINISTRATION

 Always take this medicine exactly as prescribed by your doctor.
-Check with your doctor or pharmacist if you are not sure.
+Check with your doctor or pharmacist if you are unsure.

 DIAFORMINE does not replace the benefits of a healthy lifestyle.
 Continue to follow your doctor's dietary advice and exercise regularly.

-In children aged 10 years and over and adolescents, treatment is usually started with 500 mg or 850 mg of DIAFORMINE once a day.
+In children aged 10 years and over and adolescents, treatment is usually started with 500 mg or 850 mg of DIAFORMINE once daily.
 The maximum daily dose is 2000 mg in 2 or 3 separate doses.
-Treatment of children between 10 and 12 years of age is recommended only on the specific advice of your doctor, due to limited experience in this age group.
+Treatment of children between 10 and 12 years of age is recommended only on the specific advice of your doctor, due to the limited experience in this age group.

-In adults, treatment is usually started with 500 mg or 850 mg of DIAFORMINE two or three times a day.
+In adults, treatment is usually started with 500 mg or 850 mg of DIAFORMINE two or three times daily.
 The maximum daily dose is 3000 mg in 3 separate doses.

 If your kidney function is reduced, your doctor may prescribe a lower dose.

-If you are also taking insulin, your doctor will tell you what dose of DIAFORMINE to take.
+If you are also taking insulin, your doctor will tell you how much DIAFORMINE to take.

-Your doctor will monitor your blood sugar levels regularly and adjust the dose of DIAFORMINE you take according to your blood sugar levels.
+- Your doctor will check your blood sugar regularly and adjust the dose of DIAFORMINE you take according to your blood sugar level.
 Be sure to see your doctor regularly.
 This is particularly important for children and adolescents or if you are elderly.

 How to take DIAFORMINE, film-coated tablet

 Take DIAFORMINE with or after a meal.
-This will help to avoid unwanted effects on your digestion.
+This will help to avoid adverse effects on your digestion.

 The tablets should not be crushed or chewed.
 Swallow each tablet with a glass of water.

-If you take one dose a day, take it in the morning (at breakfast).
+- If you take one dose a day, take it in the morning (with breakfast).

-If you are taking two separate doses a day, take one in the morning (at breakfast) and one in the evening (at dinner).
+- If you take two separate doses a day, take one in the morning (at breakfast) and one in the evening (at dinner).

-If you take three separate doses a day, take one in the morning (at breakfast), one at lunch and one at dinner.
+- If you take three separate doses a day, take one in the morning (at breakfast), one at noon (at lunch) and one at night (at dinner).